 Melanoma doesn’t respond well to chemotherapy or radiation, so surgery to remove the cancer is the main treatment when possible.
 Early stage anal melanomas are treated with surgery to remove the tumor and a rim of surrounding normal tissue (local excision).
-If the tumor is large or has grown into deeper tissues (such as the sphincter muscle) a bigger operation, such as an abdominoperineal resection may be needed.
+If the tumor is large or has grown into deeper tissues (such as the sphincter muscle) a bigger operation, such as an abdominoperineal resection (APR) may be needed.

 Recurrent anal cancer

-If cancer returns in the anus or nearby lymph nodes after treatment, your treatment depends on what treatment you had the first time.
-For example, if you had surgery alone, you may receive radiation therapy and chemo.
+If cancer returns in the anus or nearby lymph nodes after treatment, treatment depends on what treatment you had the first time.
+For example, if you had surgery alone, you may receive radiation therapy and chemo (chemoradiation).
 If you first had chemoradiation, then you can be treated with surgery and/or chemo.
 Treating recurrent anal cancer often requires an abdominoperineal resection (APR).

 Most people with HIV infection can be given the same treatment as others with anal cancer, and they can have a good outcome.
 Patients who have advanced HIV disease and weakened immune systems may need to have less intensive chemotherapy.

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014